ptvan/AIBookButler/README.md

 Currently available functions are:

-- `Vector search`: recommend a book similar to what the user inputs (eg. "a book about sailing") from the "7K books" dataset from Kaggle
+- `Vector search`: recommend a book similar to what the user inputs (eg. "a book about sailing") from a small test dataset of books

 - `Sentiment analysis`: analyze the sentiment of a text passage via a web-based interactive prompt